Details of Financial Stability Plan revealed, seven programs face elimination

 A merger between Science and Liberal Arts would easily create the largest college on campus, nearly doubling the enrollment of the second largest college for that year, Education and Human Services, which had 2,683 students.

 Thus, other some programs are being considered to be transferred from Liberal Arts into the College of Mass Communications and Media Arts.
-Programs from Applied Arts and Science are also being considered to transfer to Mass Communication and Media Arts.
+Programs from Applied Sciences and Arts are also being considered to transfer to Mass Communication and Media Arts.

 The College of Mass Communication and Media Arts would then become a College of Media, Design and Fine and Performing Arts.